akawashiro/PredNet/README.md

-# ver3
+# ver5
-This version is same with ver2 but this one is made for maui and knv and kng.
+This version is same with ver2 but this one is made for kng06 with GPU.

 # PredNet
 This is a implimentation of [PredNet][] on chainer.